docusign/code-examples-node/README.md

    additional document to the envelope by using the [Composite Templates](https://developers.docusign.com/esign-rest-api/guides/features/templates#composite-templates) feature.
-1. Payments example: an order form, with payment, is sent to the signer.
+1. Payments example: an order form, with online payment by credit card, is sent to the signer.

 ## Installation